 96. What is the most commonly reported side effect of cromolyn sodium?

-97. What effect is a reduction in sickling possibly due to the blocking of calcium-activated potassium channels that cause erythrocyte dehydration?
+97. What effect involves reducing sickling by blocking calcium-activated potassium channels that cause erythrocyte dehydration?

 Anti-sickle cell effects.

-98. How long will the clinical application of cromolyn sodium take?
+98. How long does the clinical application of cromolyn sodium take to show improvement?

 99. What is the usual dose of nebulized cromolyn sodium?